applandinc/flutter/README.md

 $ heroku run rails db:seed
 ```

-Visiting the URL returned by the original `heroku create` should now show you the sample app running in production.
+Visiting the URL returned by the original `heroku create` should now show you Flutter running in production.
 As with the local version, you can then register a new user or log in as the sample administrative user with the email `example@railstutorial.org` and password `foobar`.

 ## Branches